Our Partners

 The Carpentries

 The Carpentries build global capacity in essential data and computational skills for conducting efficient, open, and reproducible research.
 Through the Carpentries U of A librarians help train and foster an active, inclusive, diverse community of learners and instructors that promotes and models the importance of software and data in research.
-The Carpentres collaboratively develop openly-available lessons and deliver these lessons using evidence-based teaching practices, focusing on people conducting and supporting research.
+The Carpentries collaboratively develop openly-available lessons and deliver these lessons using evidence-based teaching practices, focusing on people conducting and supporting research.

 CAST: The Center for Advanced Spatial Technologies